UPDATES! How The Trump Presidency And Tax Reform May Affect Stock Compensation

 It is generally expected that major tax changes will occur under Donald Trump's presidency and the Republican-dominated Congress (see a commentary issued by CCH soon after the election).
 However, tax reform faces numerous challenges, and enactment will take time, as explained by Tax Analysts, a tax-policy research organization.

-The House GOP Tax Reform Blueprint calls for the simplification of individual income tax rates to 12%, 25%, and 33%.
+The tax-reform framework the Trump administration and GOP Congressional leaders issued in September 2017 proposes just three income-tax rates (12%, 25%, and 35%) but does not provide details on what the income amounts for the brackets would be.
+It also states that Congress can decide to create a higher top rate for the wealthiest individuals, a move that would be likely to affect executives who have stock compensation.
 How changes in income-tax rates would tie into the flat supplemental rate of withholding on stock compensation is unclear and would need clarification, as the structure of the rate is based on the current seven tax brackets.

-The tax-reform principles that the Trump administration issued in April 2017 provide for three individual tax brackets (10%, 25%, and 35%).
-Although the proposal does not seek to change the capital gains rates (15% and 20%), it does seek to repeal the 3.8% Medicare surtax on investment income, including gains from stock sales, paid by high-income taxpayers to fund Obamacare.
-(For more on the tax-reform principles, see commentaries from Latham & Watkins, Ropes & Gray, and PwC.)
+Although the framework does not seek to change the capital gains rates (15% and 20%), Trump and GOP leaders continue to seek the repeal of the 3.8% Medicare surtax on investment income, including gains from stock sales, paid by high-income taxpayers to fund Obamacare.
+(For more on the tax-reform principles, see commentaries from Ropes & Gray, KPMG, Andersen Tax, and PwC.)
 A reduction in the difference between ordinary income rates and the capital gains rates might affect tax-planning decisions, e.g. whether to hold shares at exercise, vesting, or purchase.
 However, as discussed by an article in Financial Advisor, the various Republican proposals include the anomalous possibility that more taxpayers could become subject to the 20% rate.

 Changes may also include the elimination of the alternative minimum tax (AMT).
 That would be welcome news for anyone receiving grants of incentive stock options (ISOs), as currently the income spread at ISO exercise can trigger the AMT and complicate tax planning.